bloominstituteoftechnology/Responsive-Web-Design-II/README.md

 # responsive-web-design

-For this challenge, you are free to choose the CSS-only project or you can jump into the LESS project.
+For this challenge, no new code has been introduced but many new concepts are needed to accomplish the task.

+*Concepts required to complete the task:*

+How to use media queries

+Min and max width

+Layout changes based on device width

+Percent vs fixed layouts

 ## Task: